 “We are as much her family as Skylar.”

 Assistant prosecutor Steve Knippen wanted her to receive six months of jail time.

 “The court is aware of the facts,” Knippen said.
 “She never intended for anyone to know the baby existed.
 As a result of that conduct, the state asks if you would impose six months of local jail time.”

 The penalty for abuse of a corpse is 12 months maximum, but because Richardson has no prior criminal record, the maximum penalty she could serve would have been six months in jail.

 Charles H. Rittgers asked the judge to consider her medical condition and her eating disorder.

 He said Richardson weighed 83 pounds and was losing hair.
 Her mother took her to her pediatrician after Rittgers advised her to have her potassium checked.
 Her doctor then had her sent to the emergency room.

 Oda ordered the remains of Annabelle returned to the Richardson family.
-He asked Scott Richardson to make a proper burial and to include the Johnson family in access to the burial plot.Grab the FREE WDTN News App for iPhone or Android.
+He asked Scott Richardson to make a proper burial and to include the Johnson family in access to the burial plot.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.